jamesoduor/javascript-CAT/README.md

-# Java script CAT
+# Java Script (CAT)
 #### This application is mainly to provide questions for the java script students and also allow them to choose from the multiple choices available then given some marks, 25th,september, 2018
-#### By **James oduor ochieng**
+#### By **James Oduor Ochieng**
 ## Description
-This is an application meant to provide questions for javascript students at the end of their course it also provide multiple choices for the student to choose from and gives the score of the student in-terms of correct answers given
+This is an application meant to provide questions for javascript students at the end of their course.
+The questions have multiple choices for the student to choose from and later gives the points the student has scored.
 ## Setup/Installation Requirements
 * required to install atom
-* required to to install bootstrap
+* required to install bootstrap

 this application does not  require any other code.
 ## Known Bugs